jalgoarena/jalgoarena.github.io/hugo/content/blog/road-to-cockroachdb.md

 This approach worked for quite a while - and I run few AlgoCup contest using it in production environment without any issues, or closely without any issues ;)

 The biggest challenge was, that any single component which was using it was hard to scale horizontally.
-If I start replicating services, how do I synchronize those file based storages?
+If I start replicating services, how do I synchronize those file based storage instances?

 And there was actually partial rescue: